What are the different size propane tanks and how much propane do they hold?

 You will receive a notice from Fuel Assistance when your money is being deposited on account with us.
-You may also create an account with us online and this will allow you to chaeck your balance at any time.
+You may also create an account with us online and this will allow you to check your balance at any time.
 This is a great way to keep up to date with your account!
-You can do this by clicking????????
+Click here to log on.

 Why do I need to pay Minimum and Off-Route Delivery Charges?

 In order to keep our prices as low as possible, we need to work as efficiently as possible.
 Our driver routes are at maximum efficiency when they are able to serve as many customers in one area as possible to limit the wear and tear and fuel costs to reach each house.
 We strive to deliver between ½ – ¾ of a tank at one time while we are at your location.

 What is a whistle on my oil tank and why is it important?

 The whistle is an alarm installed in the top of an oil tank.
 When filling the oil, air travels through the alarm emitting a whistling sound.
 When oil reaches this alarm tube, air will no longer pass through and the whistling stops.
 If the delivery driver hears no whistle, he assumes the tank is full and will stop.
 We do not want to risk over-filling a tank so a properly working whistle is required.